12 Hours Rotorua

 1000 Hinemoa Street, Lakeside, Rotorua

-After a busy day of eating and exploring, your body will thank you for stopping by Polynesian Spa for an afternoon soak.
-Visitors have been drawn to the geothermal wonders of the area since the 1800s; established in 1972, Polynesian Spa was built on the site of historic bath houses in the grand Government Gardens overlooking Lake Rotorua.
-It’s Aotearoa’s original geothermal hot pools experience, with both acidic and alkaline natural mineral hot springs to respectively relieve aches and pains and nourish skin.
-From bathing in geothermal waters to mud wraps, Himalayan salt polishes and other therapies, Polynesian Spa is the ultimate spot for rest and relaxation in Rotorua.
+After a busy day of eating and exploring, your body will thank you for carving out time for an afternoon soak.
+Visitors have been drawn to Rotorua’s geothermal waters since the 1800s, and there’s no better place to experience them than at Polynesian Spa.
+Established in 1972, on the site of historic bathhouses in the grand Government Gardens overlooking Lake Rotorua, it’s Aotearoa’s original geothermal hot pools experience.
+With both acidic and alkaline mineral springs to soothe tired muscles and nourish skin, plus indulgent add-ons like mud wraps and Himalayan salt polishes, it’s the ultimate treat.

 Walk among giants at Redwoods Nightlights